Inequalities In Homogeneous Triebel-Lizorkin And Besov-Lipschitz Spaces: Besov-Lipschitz space and iterated differences along coordinate axes

-\begin{proof} To prove Theorem \ref{theorem7} (i), it suffices to prove inequality (\ref{eq600}) for $j=1$, and the other cases for $j=2,\cdots,n$ can be proven in the same way.
+\begin{proof}[Proof Of Theorem \ref{theorem7}] To prove Theorem \ref{theorem7} (i), it suffices to prove inequality (\ref{eq600}) for $j=1$, and the other cases for $j=2,\cdots,n$ can be proven in the same way.
 We begin with estimating the following two terms

 and

 We pick $0<\varepsilon<\min\{s,L-s\}$.
 If $1\leq p\leq\infty$, we use Minkowski's inequality for $\|\cdot\|_{L^p(\bbbr^n)}$-norm and obtain

 and